Optimal Virtual Model Control for Robotics: Design and Tuning of Passivity-Based Controllers: Optimal virtual mechanisms: performance signals and parameter tuning

-where $\omega_1^i$ is sampled in the range $[0, 500]$, and $[\,\omega_2^i , \omega_3^i ,\omega_4^i \,]$ is sampled from the unit normal distribution.
+where $\omega_1^i$ is sampled in the range $[0, 500]$\footnote{\dots by taking the exponential of a uniformly sampled parameter in the range $[0, \log(500)]$, so that there is some bias towards lower frequencies.}, and $[\,\omega_2^i , \omega_3^i ,\omega_4^i \,]$ is sampled from the standard normal distribution.
 An adversarial optimizer is initialized\footnote{An ADAM optimizer with initial step size $2.0$} and the `worst case' probing signal is obtained by approximating \eqref{eq:performance_set_adversarial} via 500 iterations (the controller does not change in this phase).
 Then, the controller adjustment \eqref{eq:performance_metric_adversarial} is resumed.
 And so on.
-Figure \ref{fig:L2GainAdversarial} illustrates the cost function for increasing scenario sizes, starting from a very small setting of three signals.
+Fig. \ref{fig:L2GainAdversarial} illustrates the cost function for increasing scenario sizes, starting from a very small setting of three signals.
 Each new scenario is optimally chosen by \eqref{eq:performance_set_adversarial}.

-The summary in Table \ref{tab:L2Results} and the visual comparison between Figure \ref{fig:L2GainAdversarial} and Figure \ref{fig:L2GainSampled} show that the adversarial case is in closer agreement with the true cost landscape (top left of Figure \ref{fig:L2GainSampled}).
+The summary in Table \ref{tab:L2Results} and the visual comparison between Fig. \ref{fig:L2GainAdversarial} and Fig. \ref{fig:L2GainSampled} show that the adversarial case is in closer agreement with the true cost landscape (top left of Fig. \ref{fig:L2GainSampled}).
 Remarkably, this is achieved with only 22 scenarios, a lot less than the 400 scenarios of the sampling case.
 As the computational cost scales linearly with the number of scenarios, the adversarial approach offers an order-of-magnitude improvement in the tuning time.

 As \underline{second case} we now consider the $\mathcal{L}_\infty$ cost, by setting